Top 10 best David Tennant 'Doctor Who' episodes

 In a nutshell: Old friends reunite to save the universe from its biggest threat yet — plus Davros!

 Best Tennant Moment: The heartbreak when he has to wipe Donna’s memory to save her life.
-The Doctor cutting a lonely figure as the pouring rain as he heads back to the Tardis.
+The Doctor cuts a lonely figure in the pouring rain as he heads back to the TARDIS, aware his adventures are coming to an end very soon.

 Get the What to Watch Newsletter